fotomash/zanalytics-quant/docs/README.md

 architecture (Redis + Kafka) with durable, replayable journal events.
 This hub points to the current sources of truth and clearly marks legacy docs.

+> **Note:** The [Actions Tracker](actions-tracker.md) is the canonical source for action status and links.
+When updating actions, keep schemas, implementation code, and documentation in sync with the tracker.

 - Status taxonomy
   - Active: production direction; maintained
   - Experimental: shadow mode or behind a flag